-All institutional aid is subject to coordination with federal, state, or outside aid sources.
+All institutional aid is subject to coordination with federal, state, and outside aid sources.
 Student aid in combination with outside, state, and federal aid cannot exceed the calculated cost of attendance.
-If grant aid exceeds a student's institutional charges, any institutional grant aid will be reduced so as to not exceed a student's total charges.
+If grant aid (excluding the Pell grant) exceeds a student's institutional charges, any institutional grant aid will be reduced so as to not exceed a student's total charges.
 No institutional aid is given until all outside aid has been considered and institutional costs have been met.
 Institutional aid is limited to undergraduate students only, except for teacher-education discounts.
-The deadline is AUGUST 1 for new students and JULY 1 for returning students.